trueos/trueos-docs/trueos-handbook/install.rst

 be saved for later reuse.
 Insert a FAT-formatted USB stick and click :guilabel:`Save Config to USB`.

-.. index:: basic customization of the disk
+.. index:: basic disk customization
 .. _Basic Mode:

 Basic Mode